The magic Journey of Indian music

-in its different styles and presentations shared by someone who grew up in this culture and has been learning for 40 years indian music, naad (sound) and mantra.
+in its different styles and presentations shared by someone who grew up in this culture and has been learning for 40 years in the company of Masters and Pandits from India.

 Although he makes different types of Indian music, a lot of his music is sacred and devotional Indian music, like mantras and kirtan.
 He was touring many years in the west in US and Europe and currently he represents one of the few mantra singers in the west who has kept the authenticity of this ancient Mantra tradition.

 Naad Shakti, The Power of Indian Sacred Music

 MANTRA is a sound, a vibration - and the correct vibration is created only when it is recited correctly because it is a key which can unlock a higher dimension.
 The meaning is not as significant as reciting the mantra correctly.
 That’s why there is a lot of significance and importance given in India to study and learn Sanskrit properly (sometimes a lifetime) to be able to pronounce correctly and understand the sound/energy relation.
 Sanskrit is not only a language, but it embraces the power of sound.